tBaxter/questions-for-employers/README.md

 **What metrics are you currently using to track DE&I?**

-**What specifically are you doing to drive greater diversity in management?**

-**What benefits do you expect from increasing diversity among leadership?**

 **What benefits do you expect from increasing diversity across the org?** The workplace may be challenging, but it should never be threatening.
 A manager who intentionally fosters a sense of acceptance and respect can be the reason you love your job.